How to Create a Library Database in Excel (with Easy Steps)

 how to create a library database in excel

-• Then select the form from the quick access toolbar.
+• Choose the form you created from the quick access toolbar.

-• Now navigate to the entry you want to remove.
+• Navigate to the entry you want to remove.
 As we are removing the second entry for the demonstration, we are choosing the second one.

 how to create a library database in excel